 - 3 Substances that are potentially capable of depositing on or sorbing to sediments to a - 4 significant extent have to be assessed for toxicity to sediment-dwelling organisms.
 In - 5 addition, marine sediment effects assessment is necessary for substances that are - 6 known to be persistent in marine waters and may accumulate in sediments over time.
-In - 7 general substances with a $K{\text{oc}}$ <500 1000 l/kg are not likely sorbed to sediment - 8 (SETAC 1993).
-According to this, a log $K{oc}$ or log $K{ow}$ of $\geq 3$ is used as a trigger value for - 9 sediment effects assessment although other considerations might be important as well - 10 (e.g. exposure-related).
+In - 7 general substances with a K{oc} <500 1000 l/kg are not likely sorbed to sediment - 8 (SETAC 1993).
+According to this, a log K{oc} or log K{ow} of ≥ 3 is used as a trigger value for - 9 sediment effects assessment although other considerations or combinations of triggers - 10 might be important as well (e.g. binding to sediment particles that is not Kow/Koc - driven, but where for instance the distribution coefficient Kd is important, persistence in - 12 the sediment compartment).